mackensen/moodle-hat/README.md

 Moodle Hat requires recent versions of both Vagrant and VirtualBox to be installed.
 You also need the [vagrant-hostsupdater](https://github.com/cogitatio/vagrant-hostsupdater) plugin.

+Running the full suite of acceptance tests takes several hours.
+If you experience timeouts, try increasing the amount of memory in the Vagrantfile.

 #### Known issues

 The initial provisioning task can take a long time because it clones the Moodle git repository from github.